kaiosilveira/design-patterns/README.md

 This repository is organized with subdirectories for each pattern presented in the book.
 Each subdirectory contains:

+- A `README.md` file
-- A console application package implementing the pattern
+- At least one .NET solution implementing the pattern with a working example
-- A test package implementing the corresponding tests

 At the `README.md` file of each pattern, you will find:

 - An overall view of the pattern
-- A "How-To" section, giving a top-level view of the structure
+- A diagram detailing the pattern structure
 - A "Working example" section, explaining the actual code implemented to exercise the pattern

+At the .NET solution you will find:

+- A `ProjectName.Domain` class library project, containing the classes and the domain logic
+- A `ProjectName.DomainTests` xunit project, containing the tests for the domain classes
+- A `ProjectName.ConsoleApp` console project, containing an executable for the working example

 ## Language choice